no-such-anthony/net-run/README.md

 Example usage for a taskbook with a custom primary_task and no subtasks
 - python net-run.py --taskbook custom1

+Example usage for a taskbook with a custom primary_task with subtasks
+- python net-run.py --taskbook custom2

+Example usage for a taskbook with a custom restconf task
+- python net-run.py --taskbook restconf1

 To install Netmiko 4
 - pip install git+https://github.com/ktbyers/netmiko.git@develop